 The mission of the Center for Health Care Research and Policy is to:

-- improve the health of the public by conducting research that examines access to health care, increases the quality of health care services, and informs health policy and practice; and
+- Improve our population’s health by conducting research that examines access to health care, increases the quality of health care services, and informs health policy and practice, including policies related to the social determinants of health, and

 WCPN 90.3 Ideastream recently featured the improving care of diabetes and high blood pressure reported by the Better Health Partnership.
 Visit here for more on Better Health Partnership (formerly Better Health Greater Cleveland) and its Summer 2015 report.featured, here